Safiya119/noisepollution_phase2/README.md

 The CSS is used to reset default styles, set the background colour, and style various elements for a visually appealing design.
 The body element occupies the full viewport height (minheight: 100vh) and centers content both horizontally and vertically using flexbox.
 The JavaScript code fetches real-time noise data from a specified server endpoint (https://your-server-url/api/noise) and updates the displayed noise level and last update time.
 The provided code creates a webpage for real-time noise level monitoring.
 It features an attractive design with a header and a noise display section, presented in a tabular format.
 JavaScript fetches data from a server and updates noise level and last update time every 5 seconds, offering a visually pleasing and informative user interface.

+PHASE 5:

+CONCLUSION :
+The HTML document is structured with a standard DOCTYPE declaration, meta tags for character set and viewport settings, and a title for the page.
+It includes references to an external CSS file (style.css) for styling and an external JavaScript file (script.js) for functionality.
+The CSS is used to reset default styles, set the background colour, and style various elements for a visually appealing design.
+The body element occupies the full viewport height (min-height:
+100vh) and centers content both horizontally and vertically using flexbox.
+The JavaScript code fetches real-time noise data from a specified server endpoint (https://yourserver-url/api/noise) and updates the displayed noise level and last update time.
+The provided code creates a webpage for real-time noise level monitoring.
+It features an attractive design with a header and a noise display section, presented in a tabular format.
+JavaScript fetches data from a server and updates noise level and last update time every 5 seconds, offering a visually pleasing and informative user interface